Application Materials

 Satisfactory Progress review

-For students with 150 or greater credits completed, including transfer credits, the Informatics Advisors will run a degree audit during the application process.
-This audit will be used for pre-planning to ensure those students we admit can successfully complete the degree within the University's Satisfactory Progress Policy.
+For students with 150 or more credits completed, including transfer credits, the Informatics advisors will run a degree audit during the application process.
+This audit will be used for pre-planning to ensure the students we admit are likely to successfully complete the degree within the University's Satisfactory Progress Policy.

 Application essay